Plumsail/helpdesk-docs/Common/How To/Send SMS notifications from help desk with Power Automate (Microsoft Flow) and Twilio.rst

-Send SMS notifications from help desk with Microsoft Flow and Twilio
+Send SMS notifications from help desk with Power Automate (Microsoft Flow) and Twilio
 ####################################################################

-`Microsoft Flow`_ is a service for creation automated workflows between different apps and services.
+`Power Automate (Microsoft Flow)`_ is a service for creation automated workflows between different apps and services.
 Since now you can connect SharePoint to a lot of external services, so you can do with Plumsail HelpDesk for Office 365.
 Let’s connect HelpDesk to Twilio.
 In this use case, agents will get SMS every time when a ticket has been assigned to them.

-First of all, you need to create a free account in Microsoft Flow.
-After your account has been created, Microsoft Flow could be found in the waffle icon in the Office 365 suite bar.
+First of all, you need to create a free account in Power Automate (Microsoft Flow).
+After your account has been created, Power Automate (Microsoft Flow) could be found in the waffle icon in the Office 365 suite bar.

 |SuiteBar|